Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 taken us 20-30 minutes to figure out how to load the boat.
 Rocks where everywhere and most of them were scraped with aluminum where others had simply drug their boats over them.
-We loaded the boat off of one rock and then I tossed the line to Royce, who pulled it over to where we could get him.
-What a mess!
+We loaded the boat off of one rock and then I tossed the bow line to Royce, who used it to pull the over to where we could get in.
+What a pain!

 At the first easy place to land&mdash;about 40 minutes away from the portage&mdash;we stopped for lunch.
 Man, that portage was tough.